Friday, 27 December 2024

 The Kunpeng service, designed for general-purpose computing, has gained widespread adoption across different industries.
 Huawei’s Ascend service, aimed specifically at AI computing, provides tools to accelerate the development of AI models and applications, making it easier for businesses to adopt AI.

 Cloud computing plays a central role in Huawei’s strategy.
-It allows companies to access and manage software and other resources on-demand over the Internet.
+It allows companies to access and manage and other resources on-demand over the Internet.
 These resources are housed in data centres, enabling flexible, scalable solutions for businesses looking to integrate AI into their operations.

 Cloud services and AI solutions